TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Hyperlinks.rst

       `anchor text <url>`__

-   (with one or two underscores at the end)
+   (with one or two underscores at the end, if in doubt, use two)

 :ref:`Cross-Referencing <intersphinx>`
    for linking to other sections of current or other manual on docs.typo3.org with Intersphinx mechanism